-2. Encounter with the Cement Business
+III-2 Encounter with the cement business

-Kido's worries did not materialize in the form of conflict between samurai and the commoners so much as rebellion by discontented samurai against the Meiji government.
-In 1876, Kasai's close friend as well as former counselor of state, Issei Maebara, launched the Hagi Rebellion.
-Maebara had been appointed minister of military affairs (hyobu dayu) and councilor of state in the new government, but was strongly critical of the universal conscription and repeal of hereditary stipends, which he saw as destroying the basis for the existence of the samurai class.
+Kido's worries did not materialize in the form of a conflict between samurai and commoners so much as rebellion by discontented samurai against the Meiji government.
+In 1876, Kasai's close friend as well as former Counselor of State, Issei Maebara, launched the "Hagi Rebellion."
+Maebara had been appointed a Minister of Military (Hyobu Dayu) and Councilor of State in the new government, but was strongly critical of the universal conscription and repeal of hereditary stipends, which he saw as destroying the basis for the existence of the samurai class.
 He was particularly sharp in his opposition to Takayoshi Kido over universal conscription.
-The uprising began with the Shin-pu-ren Rebellion of discontented samurai led by Tomoo Otaguro in Kumamoto.
-Maebara responded by leading approximately 200 discontented fellows in the Hagi Rebellion.
-The Meiji government, already nervous about rebellion by discontented samurai, moved quickly to suppress it.
+The uprising began with the "Shin-pu-ren Rebellion" of discontented samurai led by Tomoo Otaguro in Kumamoto.
+Maebara responded by leading approximately 200 discontented his fellows in the "Hagi Rebellion."
+The Meiji government, already nervous about rebellion by discontented samurai, moved quickly to suppress.
 The Hiroshima Guard was sent to put it down, which it quickly did.
 Maebara and other leading conspirators were immediately beheaded.
 It is said that Maebara, knowing Junpachi's character, intentionally did not invite him to participate in the rebellion.
-Biography of Junpachi Kasai discusses a poem written by Junpachi around that time as evidence of his moderate attitude against the Meiji Government.
+Biography of Junpachi Kasai discusses a poem made by Junpachi around that time as his moderate attitude against the Meiji Government.

-When the wind blows, the grass on the shore is content not to rebel.
+"When the wind blows, the grass on the shore is content not to rebel"